 Source: Dynamics Community

-Through their analysis, they’ll detect patterns used to identify and predict fraud before it happens.
+Through their analysis, an A.I. program can detect patterns used to identify and predict fraud before it happens.

 3. Make Sure Your Mobile Apps Are Secure